birbe/jvm-old/README.md

 ![badge](https://img.shields.io/badge/version-0.1.0-f39f37) ![Rust](https://github.com/Birbe/jvm/workflows/Rust/badge.svg)

+### Warning!
+This crate is absurdly unsafe at the moment.

 ___

 A pure Rust implementation of the JVM 7 spec, with the main goals being to be able to eventually: